Vergilius Vaticanus: Description

 There are 76 surviving leaves in the manuscript with 50 illustrations.
 If, as was common practice at the time, the manuscript contained all of the canonical works of Virgil, the manuscript would originally have had about 440 leaves and 280 illustrations.
 The illustrations are contained within frames and include landscapes and architectural and other details.

 Many of the folios survive in fragments.
 Some fragments are grouped in fours or fives.
 There are 50 damaged illustrations in poor condition.
 It is simple to reconstruct the original book based on each fragment.
-The canonical works of Virgil, containing 440 folios with 280 illustrations, was customary at the time containing no introductions.
-It is easy and handy to read.
-There is no evidence of a significantly older book which can be compared based on quality.

 Of the several editions of Virgil, the Vergilius Vaticanus is the first edition in codex form.
 It may have been copied from a set of scrolls, which caused a lack of clarity with the transmission of the text.
 There was a well-organized workshop that created the Vergilius Vaticanus.
 By leaving spaces at certain places in the text, a master scribe planned the inclusion of illustrations when copying the text.

 Out of tradition and convenience, there were iconographic models that were from three different artists who filled in the illustrations.
 For the painter to finish this work, a set of illustrated rolls was studied and adapted which were to serve as iconographic models for the Aeneid.

 These kinds of small illustrations were placed in the columns of text which was written in papyrus style on rolls.

 Text and script

 The text was written by a single scribe in rustic capitals.
-As was common at the time, there is no separation between words.
+As was common at the time, words are not separated by whitespace; a dot is used instead.
 One scribe used a late antique brown ink to write the entire text.
 Using eight-power magnification, the ink is grainless which appears smooth and well-preserved.
 The Vergilius Vaticanus is in very good condition, compared to other manuscripts from the same time period, which had been inefficiently prepared causing the parchment to break from oak gallnuts and ferrous sulphate.
 For distinctions to be made between thick and thin strokes the scribe used a trimmed broad pen.
 The pen was nearly held at 60 degrees where most strokes would occur.